 It cannot be stressed enough, that users should always be extra vigilant about clicking on links and downloading attachments from unknown sources.
 Two-factor authentication can also be used to provide an extra layer of defence in protecting the security of online accounts.

-Despite the increasing sophistication of phishing attacks there are a number of ways you can protect yourself online.
+Despite the increasing sophistication of phishing scams there are a number of ways you can protect yourself online.
 MetaPhish has been specifically designed to protect businesses from phishing and ransomware attacks and provides the first line of defence in combatting cyber-crime.
 Get in touch or further information on how we can help your business.